Graduate Business Programs: Admissions

 |MBA Programs||Domestic Applicants||March 15 Summer; June 15 Fall|

 The Stony Brook College of Business Graduate Programs looks for students with the talent and desire to become business leaders.
-New students can begin the Stony Brook MBA and MS in Accounting in the Fall or Spring semester.
-The MS in Finance program can be started in the Fall semester only.
+New students can begin the Stony Brook MBA, MS in Finance and MS in Accounting in the Fall or Spring semester.
+New domestic students can also start the MBA or MS in Accounting in Summer Session I. semester only.

 The following are required for consideration of admission into the COB Graduate programs, for both full and part-time applicants:

 Please upload your personal statement and resume to the application

 $100 Application Fee (non-refundable), payable online by credit card